← Two Player Chess

 13. Contact

 Questions about this policy, or any privacy concern: adrian@twoplayerchess.com.
-A postal address is available on request by email.
+Postal address as set out in §1 above.